manufacturist/carpooling-with-neighbours/README.md

 To use this solution, someone in the community / neighbourhood must fulfill the role of the Admin.
 The Admin needs to manually add users to a spreadsheet.
 Only users listed in the spreadsheet can receive the Sunday email or offer rides using the form.

-You only need the email addresses of those interested.
+💡 If you don’t plan to send the Sunday email, you only need to add drivers to the spreadsheet

-💡 To improve the chances of success with this solution, I recommend starting with a small group of neighbours.
-Once you've tested it together and seen how it works, you can announce within your community: `Hey, we are a group of X neighbours who have tried [...]`
+💡 To improve the chances of success, start with a small group of neighbours.
+Once you've tested it together and seen how it works, you can announce it to the community: `Hey, we are a group of X neighbours who have tried [...]`

 <br/>